 Customer Fault Inputs 1 through 4: Grounding any one of these inputs activates the corresponding warning or shutdown sequence.
 Warning or shutdown status is selected in the setup menu.
-Refer to the Setup Menu description in this section.
+Refer to the menu descriptions later in this section.

 External sensing equipment must be connected to the designated digital input.